g-sd/evil/CONTRIBUTING.md

 ### A rejected pull request.

 ## Disclaimers
-> By contributing to SUMO, you agree that your contributions will be licensed under the LICENSE file.
+> By contributing to Evil Engine, you agree that your contributions will be licensed under the current [LICENSE](/LICENSE).